seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-07-20-A_Sleep_Most_Intoxicating.md

 He will come offering artifices of oneness

 Give heed, oh my sons.
-The time draws near
+The time draws near when
-When He will come with the clouds
+He will come with the clouds
 But why do you sleep?

 Do you not see the sign of the times?